 Section 1.
 The corporation’s fiscal year shall begin May 1 of each year.

 Section 2.
 A member of the corporation, or the member’s agent or attorney (for the purposes of this Article VIII, Section 2 “member” shall include a member’s agent or attorney) may inspect the books and records of the corporation at any reasonable time for a reasonable and proper purpose.
 The member shall submit a written request to inspect that identifies with reasonable particularity the corporation’s books and records the member wishes to inspect.
 The general manager of the corporation shall have a reasonable time to review and respond to a member’s request to inspect records.
 The general manager may deny inspection if the general manager determines that the request is not for a proper purpose, that the member is not acting in good faith, that the member intends to use the information in the records to the corporation’s detriment, that the request is unreasonably burdensome, or that the member’s request will expose the corporation to liability for violating a common law or statutory right of privacy or privilege.

-Except in response to a lawful subpoena or other order of a court of competent jurisdiction or administrative agency, the corporation shall not disclose information in the corporation’s books or records that relates to: (a) proprietary information of a customer, other than water usage information released to a political subdivision for the purpose of billing of sanitary sewer charges or pursuant to the customer’s authorization, (b) potential or actual claims by a customer against the corporation, or (c) trade secret, proprietary, or technical information concerning the corporation’s operations.
+Except in response to a lawful subpoena or other order of a court of competent jurisdiction or administrative agency, the corporation shall not disclose information in the corporation’s books or records that relates to: (a) proprietary information of a customer, other than water usage information released for the purpose of billing of sanitary sewer charges or pursuant to the customer’s authorization, (b) potential or actual claims by a customer against the corporation, or (c) trade secret, proprietary, or technical information concerning the corporation’s operations.